Meaningful Change through Embodied Depth Psychotherapy

 • Explore new ways of relating to yourself, others, and the world.

-Change unfolds through presence, curiosity, identity and integration rather than pressure and performative behaviors.
+Change unfolds through presence, curiosity, and integration rather than pressure and performative behaviors.

 Ketamine